 Proposals may be submitted at either of two deadlines, July 21 or January 4, through the application system.
-Proposals submitted in January should not request more than $2,500 for the remainder of the academic year.
+Proposals submitted in January should not exceed $1,000 for the remainder of the academic year.
 Applications must include the following:

 - Topic Statement (500 words or less)

 - Opportunities for students to receive feedback on their written work